soujanyakris/Data-Analytics-Using-Python/README.md

 ## Project 3 - 🏙️ NYC SAT Scores Analysis
 This project focuses on analyzing SAT performance data from New York City public high schools to identify academic trends and top-performing institutions.
 Using Python and Pandas, I explored patterns in SAT scores across boroughs, evaluated summary statistics, and identified:

--Top 10 Best Performing Schools based on average SAT scores -Best Math Schools based on math-specific performance -Borough-wise Performance Visualizations to compare regional trends The project applies core data analysis techniques including data cleaning, aggregation, grouping, and visualization using libraries like Pandas, Numpy and Matplotlib.
+- Top 10 Best Performing Schools based on average SAT scores
+- Best Math Schools based on math-specific performance
+- Borough-wise Performance Visualizations to compare regional trends The project applies core data analysis techniques including data cleaning, aggregation, grouping, and visualization using libraries like Pandas, Numpy and Matplotlib.

+## Project 4 - 🎓 Nobel Prize Winners Analysis
+This project explores historical Nobel Prize winner data to uncover trends, answer insightful questions, and practice key data analysis skills using Python and pandas.
+In this analysis, I explored the Nobel Prize dataset to investigate a variety of questions, such as:

+- Which categories have had the most winners?
+- What is the gender distribution over the years?
+- Which decades had the highest proportions of U.S.-born winners?
+- Who was the first woman to win a Nobel Prize?

+### Skills Practiced
+This project helped strengthen my skills in: Data aggregation with groupby(), Summary statistics with Min(),Max(),Mean(), Subsetting and filtering DataFrames and Creating visualizations with matplotlib and seaborn